CELCP | Funding Opportunities

 - Protect important coastal and estuarine areas that have significant conservation, ecological, historical, aesthetic, or recreation values, or that are threatened by conversion from their natural or recreational state to other uses.

-- Be located within a state's designated CELCP area (as defined in its CELCP plan) which is based on its coastal watershed or State Coastal Zone Boundary.
-If the state does not have an approved CZM Program, a project must benefit an approved NERR.
+- Be located within a state's designated CELCP area (as defined in its CELCP plan), which is based on its coastal watershed or state coastal zone boundaries.

 - Provide public access, or other public benefit, as appropriate and consistent with resource protection.